Conferences, Events and Fellowships

 Below is a listing of mentoring and professional development activities for undergrads/post-bacs/potential grad students.
 Dates given are approximate; check opportunity websites for current dates of activities as well as application information.
 To update or add to the opportunities on this list, email firstname.lastname@example.org.

-Join us for the inaugural Stanford GSB Rising Scholars Conference on October 27 and October 28, 2020 for diverse PhD and postdoctoral students from across the country to present their work and interact with faculty at Stanford GSB and from other institutions.
+Join us for the inaugural Stanford GSB Rising Scholars Conference for diverse PhD and postdoctoral students from across the country to present their work and interact with faculty at Stanford GSB and from other institutions.
 Participants will have an opportunity to discuss research across fields, learn from diverse academic leaders, and network with colleagues across the country.
 The objectives of the conference are to help rising scholars gain research insights, valuable exposure, and faculty mentorship that will benefit them for years to come.

 The Research in Color Foundation is a mentorship organization that seeks to increase researchers of color in economics and economics-adjacent fields like public policy and political economy.
 The Research in Color Conference will not only be an opportunity for our mentees to present their research, but will also provide a forum for conference attendees to network and exchange ideas with seasoned economists, both in academia and policy.
 The conference will be held at Princeton University in Princeton, New Jersey.